 From India, Mumbai

-The termination on the grounds of unauthorized absence is not only vague and viewed poorly in the eyes of the law.
+The termination on the grounds of unauthorized absence is not only vague but also viewed poorly in the eyes of the law.
 First, discuss in writing (representation) with the management and convey your feelings, suggesting the consideration of resignation instead of termination.

 From India, Mumbai